17 Different Ways in Which God Speaks to Us

 5. Through His Son, Jesus Christ

-Next on the list of different ways in which God speaks to us is Through his son, Jesus Christ.
+Next on the list of different ways God speaks to us is Through his son, Jesus Christ.
 The New Testament represented the accomplishment of God’s unique plan.
 It is the gospel, which is the good news about Jesus.

 However, in these last days, God has spoken to us via His Son, whom He named heir of all things and through whom He created the universe (Hebrews 1:1–2, NIV).